Battle of Mirbat: Battle

-At 6am on 19 July 1972 the PFLOAG attacked the British Army Training Team (BATT) house based just outside the Port of Mirbat which housed nine SAS soldiers.
-The PFLOAG (locally known as the Adoo) attacked the SAS BATT house knowing that to be able to reach the Port of Mirbat they would first have to defeat the SAS guarding the approach to the town in Jebel Ali, a series of small desert slopes leading to the Port.
+At 6am on 19 July 1972 the PFLOAG guerrillas attacked the British Army Training Team (BATT) house based just outside the Port of Mirbat which housed nine SAS soldiers, the guerrillas knowing that to be able to reach the Port of Mirbat they would first have to defeat the SAS guarding the approach to the town in Jebel Ali, a series of small desert slopes leading to the Port.

 The Officer in Command, Captain Mike Kealy, observed the waves advancing on the fort, but at first did not order his men to open fire because he thought it was the "Night Picket" coming back from night shift.
-The Night Picket were soldiers from the Omani Army positioned on the slopes to warn the BATT house of Adoo troop movements.
+The Night Picket were soldiers from the Omani Army positioned on the slopes to warn the BATT house of guerrilla movements.
 Realising that the Night Picket must have been killed, Kealy ordered his men to open fire.
-Kealy and other members of the team took up positions behind the sand-bag parapet on the roof of the BATT house, firing at the Adoo with L1A1 SLR battle rifles, with one man firing the Browning M2HB heavy machine gun, with a further two men on ground level operating and firing an infantry mortar surrounded by sand-bags.
-The Adoo were armed with AK-47 assault rifles, and were mortar bombing the area around the BATT house.
+Kealy and other members of the team took up positions behind the sand-bag parapet on the roof of the BATT house, firing at the guerrillas with L1A1 SLR battle rifles, with one man firing the Browning M2HB heavy machine gun, with a further two men on ground level operating and firing an infantry mortar surrounded by sand-bags.
+The PFLOAG guerrillas were armed with AK-47 assault rifles, and were mortar bombing the area around the BATT house.
 Kealy ordered the signaller to establish communications with SAS Headquarters at Um al Quarif, to request reinforcements.

 There were also a small number of Omani Intelligence Service personnel in the BATT House, a small contingent of Pakistani soldiers and a member of British Military Intelligence seconded to the OIS.
-They joined the team on the roof and fired on the Adoo with SLRs and other small arms.
+They joined the team on the roof and fired on the attackers.
 Initially some of the Pakistani soldiers were reluctant to join the defence of the fort because their roles with the BATT were largely administrative, but they obeyed orders from Mike Kealy and the British Military Intelligence Corporal.

-Knowing that the SLRs would not be of full use until the Adoo were closer than the weapon's range of 800 metres, and lacking heavier firepower, Sergeant Talaiasi Labalaba made a run for the 25 Pounder Artillery Piece, which was positioned next to a smaller fort manned by nine Omani Army Special Forces soldiers, who had not played a part in the battle.
+Knowing that their battle rifles would not be of full use until the guerrillas were closer than the weapon's range of 800 metres, and lacking heavier firepower, Sergeant Talaiasi Labalaba made a run for the 25 Pounder Artillery Piece, which was positioned next to a smaller fort manned by nine Omani Army Special Forces soldiers, who had not played a part in the battle.
 The Omani policeman who was guarding the weapon had been seriously wounded.
-Talaiasi Labalaba managed to operate the weapon, which is a six-man job, by himself and fire a round a minute at the approaching Adoo, directing their attention away from the BATT house.
+Talaiasi Labalaba managed to operate the weapon, which is a six-man job, by himself and fire a round a minute at the approaching guerrillas, directing their attention away from the BATT house.
 Kealy received a radio message from Talaiasi reporting that a bullet had hit his face, he was badly injured, and was struggling to operate the gun on his own.
 At the BATT house Kealy asked for a volunteer to run to Talaiasi's aid.
 Trooper Sekonaia Takavesi volunteered to go.